flandreas/antares/_docs/web/web.md

   show_overlay_excerpt: false
 ---

-This is the place where you will be able to follow the progress of the web version of Antares.
+This is the place where you can follow the development progress of Antares' web version.

+[Level 2](../antares-web.html): Load and display circuit from standard library.

+Next up: Simulate single circuit.

+## History

-[Level 1](../antares-web.html) Draw basic shapes.
+**Level 1**: Draw basic shapes.
 Various selection models.
 Drag and resize.
 Zoom using the mouse wheel.